maciek-codes/fs4f/README.md

 ```

 ### Features
-- Each file system item has a name and metadata (creation and mod timestamp
+- Each file system item has a name and metadata (creation and modification timestamp)
 - Directories
     - change current directory
     - create a new directory